For more details on the relevance of these ratios, please see this How Much Is Needed To Be Wealthy - The NUMBER.

 This result is encouraging since our savings are almost back to end 2008 levels, even though our savings were down from paying off our mortgage in 2009.

 We said bye-bye to our mortgage on May 20, 2009.
 Eliminating a mortgage payment has reduced our expenses by 24%.

 1. Continue to maintain an Investment Income to Salary ratio > 0.8. (on track)

 2. Maintain a Savings to Salary ratio of 20. (off track)

 3. Maintain Debt to Salary Ratio at 0. (met final goal of 0)

 (For reference, Salary refers to gross salary just prior to early retirement in October, 2007.)

 It has been very challenging retiring at the beginning of a bear market.
-Our short term expense (next 3-5 years) are invested in CDs, bonds and money markets.
+Our short term expenses (next 3-5 years) are invested in CDs, bonds and money markets.
 So we can wait for the stock market to resume an upward trend, hopefully in the next 1 to 2 years.
-At this point, I am very concerned about reducing our withdrawal rate, and am looking at possibilities of generating regular streams of income through part time employment, and if needed, full time employment.
+At this point, I continue to be concerned about reducing our withdrawal rate, and have taken on five seasonal part time jobs.

-Hopefully, this will be the rebound year, as I propose in my 2009 economic predictions, and allow our retirement investments to recover.
-Otherwise, it's back to work I go :-)
+I continue to have the same financial goals for 2010.
+Hopefully, the markets will continue to rebound in 2011, and allow our retirement investments to further recover.
+Otherwise, it's back to full time work I go :-)